Smurfit Kappa expands global network of recycling plants

-Smurfit Kappa has opened a new recycling plant in Malaga which will strengthen its recovered paper service in the region.
+Smurfit Kappa has opened a new recycling plant in the Tuscan region of Italy, strengthening its recovered paper service in the region.

 ‘Paper based packaging is 100% recyclable.
-All corrugated, solid board and folding carton can be put through a process to make it into another box in as little as 14 days, demonstrating a truly closed loop approach.’
+All corrugated, solid board and folding carton can be put through a process to make it into another box in less than 14 days, demonstrating a truly closed loop approach.’